micmejia/bible-dump/NKJV/Acts/Acts 19.md

 And when Paul wanted to go in to the people, the disciples would not allow him.

 ###### 31
-Then some of the [^g]officials of Asia, who were his friends, sent to him pleading that he would not venture into the theater.
+Then some of the officials of Asia, who were his friends, sent to him pleading that he would not venture into the theater.

 ###### 32
 Some therefore cried one thing and some another, for the assembly was confused, and most of them did not know why they had come together.